Return migration: Deportation

 Involuntary or forced repatriation is the return of refugees, prisoners of war, or civil detainees to their country of origin under circumstances that leave no other viable alternatives.
 According to modern international law, prisoners of war, civil detainees, or refugees refusing repatriation, particularly if motivated by fears of political persecution in their own country, should be protected from refoulement and given, if possible, temporary or permanent asylum.
-The forced return of people to countries where they would face persecution is more specifically known as refoulement, which is against international law.

 Repatriation vs. return

 While repatriation necessarily brings an individual to his or her territory of origin or citizenship, a return potentially includes bringing the person back to the point of departure.
 This could be to a third country, including a country of transit, which is a country the person has traveled through to get to the country of destination.
 A return could also be within the territorial boundaries of a country, as in the case of returning internally displaced persons and demobilized combatants.
+Bosnia and Herzegovina illustrates this form of return migration, with substantial numbers of displaced persons returning to their original communities following the armed conflict that concluded in 1995, often across the administrative divisions separating the country's entities.
 The distinction between repatriation and return, voluntary or involuntary, is not always clear.